minollisantiago/dotfiles/README.md

 ## Vim motions i use (some)

+> [!NOTE]
-Wrote this up when i was practicing the motions to help me remember them.
+> Wrote this up when i was practicing the motions to help me remember them.
 Some of them are vscode only, as i started first learning motions in vscode and later transitioned to neovim.

 > [!TIP]
 > **Vertical motions**